-Mr. [Madam] President, I move that the Senate concur in House Amendment Barcode No(s) , as amended, to Senate Bill .
+Mr. [Madam] President, I move that the Senate concur in House amendment barcode , as amended, to Senate Bill .
 (Rule 7.8, majority vote of those present and voting, but final bill vote requirements remain the same)

 Recede from Senate Amendment